Are you thinking about visiting the Ecuador Amazon? In this post, we’ll cover 8 things you should know before you visit Ecuador’s Amazon Rainforest.

 Make sure you know what kind of water was used in any juice (or ice) you may drink.

 You may want to consider bringing a water purifier with you.
-A great option is the Sport Berkey – a self filtering water bottle.
+A great option are the Epic Water Filters – a self filtering water bottle.
 Each filter will filter up to 100 gallons (640 refills) of municipal water and up to 25 gallons (160 refills) of lake and river water.
 I love mine – it’s lightweight and fits nicely in my backpack.

 If you follow some simple safety precautions you should be able to stay safe and healthy during your trip to the Amazon in Ecuador.